exelix11/dvr-patches/readme.md

 **The provided patches are only for 12.1, 11.0 and 11.0.1** as they are the only firmwares I could test.
 If these prove not to cause issues I will port them to older versions as well.
 Of course pull requests are welcome.

 ## Installing
-Download this repo as a zip file from the green "code" button on the top of the page [or this link](http://github.com/exelix11/dvr-patches/archive/master.zip), extract it and copy the `am` folder to `/atmosphere/exefs_patches/` on your sd then reboot your console.
+Download `dvr-patches.zip` from latest [release](https://github.com/exelix11/dvr-patches/releases) and extract it to the root of your sd card then reboot your console.
 Now streaming should just work™.

 Every time you install a new firmware update you'll probably need to download a new version of these patches which may not be available right away, check the commit messages to know when support for a new firmware is added.